openavmkit.utilities.modeling

 MultiMRAModel

-MultiMRAModel(coef_map, global_coef, feature_names, intercept, location_fields)
+MultiMRAModel(coef_map, global_coef, feature_names, intercept, location_fields, log=False)

 Multi-MRA (hierarchical local OLS) model.